Donate to the Center for Educational Technologies

 Why Give Now?

-The Center for Educational Technologies is uniquely positioned to equip the CVMBS to overcome challenges posed by COVID19 in the shift to online learning.
-Your gift will allow us to adapt to the changing needs of educating CVMBS students.
+The Center for Educational Technologies is uniquely positioned to equip the VMBS to overcome challenges posed by COVID19 in the shift to online learning.
+Your gift will allow us to adapt to the changing needs of educating VMBS students.

 The Impact of Your Donation